Skip to main content

 Read More

 By Rosalind Sedacca, CDC Many caring parents I speak to admit to feeling tremendous guilt during and after their divorce.
 It's easy to understand why.
-Parents who are aware of the emotional toll a separation or divorce can take on their children feel torn about whether they made the right decision.
+Parents who are aware of the emotional toll a separation or divorce can take on their children often feel torn about whether they made the right decision.
+Asking relevant questions can be healthy!
 Are they being selfish in moving ahead with the divorce?
 Will this experience psychologically scar their children for life?
 Will the kids ever forgive them - or their other parent - for initiating the divorce?
-Are they making the right decisions regarding co-parenting, visitation, communication and discussing all related issues with the kids?
+Are they making the right decisions regarding co-parenting and visitation?
+Are they overwhelmed by the challenges of parent to parent communication?
+Are they failing in discussing relevant decisions with the kids?
 These are valid questions to ask yourself.
-The answers should be seriously considered before making any move in the direction of divorce.
+The answers should be seriously considered before moving into divorce.
 However, divorce is never a black and white issue.
-Changing the form of a family unit doesn't necessarily mean destroying the family.
-Or the

 Read More